Federal judge blocks Trump administration from using military funds to build border wall

 (Gray News) – A federal judge on Friday blocked the use of military funds to build a wall along the U.S.-Mexico border.

-U.S. District Judge Haywood Gilliam issued a permanent injunction in a California federal court against the Trump administration’s attempt to move billions of dollars from the Department of Defense budget to fund the wall.
+U.S. District Judge Haywood Gilliam issued a permanent injunction in a California federal court against the Trump administration’s attempt to move billions of dollars from the Department of Defense budget to fund the wall, according to The Hill.

-Bloomberg reports the injunction halts construction at sites in New Mexico, California, Arizona and Texas.
+CNN reports the injunction halts construction at sites in New Mexico, California, Arizona and Texas.

 President Donald Trump had been ready to break ground on the border wall Monday morning, according to Bloomberg.